Lemon Poppy Seed Cookies are a rich, buttery cookie recipe full of bright lemon flavor! Made with fresh lemon juice and crunchy poppy seeds.

-Refrigerate this dough for a minimum of two hours, but preferably overnight, to make sure it’s as cold as possible.
+Refrigerate this dough for a minimum of two hours, but preferably overnight, to make sure the butter is very cold.
+Cold butter will melt slowly as the cookies bake which prevents them from spreading and burning.

 Create a free account to Save Recipes

-- Use room temperature butter to be sure you get the mixture light and fluffy before refrigerating your dough.
+- Butter: Unsalted butter forms the base of these cookies, providing richness and a tender crumb.
+It is important to use softened butter to be sure you get the mixture light and fluffy before refrigerating your dough.

 - 3/4 cup powdered sugar